emedinac/Pedestrain_Yolov2/README.md

 ##### To DO
+- [X] Yolo Module codes to join the detector to tracking algorithm stages.
 - [ ] Use the Non-Maximum Supression (nms) implemented in GPU instead of common CPU mode to speed up the training phase when training from scratch.